 Robert Fulton was an active Idaho climber in the 1930s.
-Robert was was fascinated with Mount Borah and wrote several articles chronicling the peak’s early climbing history, His 1935 article in the Idaho Statesman covering his second ascent of the peak (discussed in the book on page 17) is set out below.
+Robert was was fascinated with Mount Borah and wrote several articles chronicling the peak’s early climbing history.
+His 1935 article in the Idaho Statesman covering his second ascent of the peak (discussed on Page 17 of the book) is set out below.

 A TRIP TO THE TOP OF IDAHO

-The man referred to, of course, is Senator Borah, and the high mountain mentioned -is Borah peak.
+The man referred to, of course, is Senator Borah, and the high mountain mentioned is Borah Peak.
 Today there are being organized “Borah for President” clubs.
-To complete the author’s metaphor of the first paragraph, I want to tell you of another club: The “Borah Mountain” club.”
-The membership fee includes $2 or $3 dollars worth of good shoe leather and a generous helping of ambition and energy.
-This writer claims right of “potential candidate for president” of the club by virtue of having twice paid the fees ‘mentioned.
+To complete the author’s metaphor of the first paragraph, I want to tell you of another club: The “Borah Mountain” Club.
+The membership fee includes $2 or $3 worth of good shoe leather and a generous helping of ambition and energy.
+This writer claims right of “potential candidate for president” of the Club by virtue of having twice paid the fees mentioned.

-In August, 1930, Mr. Ray Odle, then of Fort Collins, Colo. and I deposited the first register in the rock cairn at the summit of Borah peak.
+In August 1930, Mr. Ray Odle (then of Fort Collins, Colorado) and I deposited the first register in the rock cairn at the summit of Borah Peak.
 Before 1930, even before recognized as Idaho’s highest, several men had ascended the mountain.
-Among these are Clyde Jenkins of Twin Falls, Idaho; Norman Wilson from some place in Califonia, and Will Bascom, well known taxidermist Mackay, Idaho.
+Among these are Clyde Jenkins of Twin Falls, Idaho; Norman Wilson from some place in Califonia; and Will Bascom, well-known taxidermist from Mackay, Idaho.

 Twenty Climb Peak

-Since we established the register in 1930, 20 individuals have accepted the rocky challenge of Borah peak and have conquered her.
-During the summer of 1934 a new government register was placed under the cairn.
-This was done by the United States geological survey group.
-This last summer I was working on the German H. ranch a few miles from Borah peak.
-Three of us from the German H., David Fulton, Fred Strasser of Texas and I, and Francis Smith, representing the Al West ranch at Dickey, decided to climb the mountain.
-We selected Sunday, August 25, as the day for the trial.
+Since we established the register in 1930, 20 individuals have accepted the rocky challenge of Borah Peak and have conquered her.
+During the Summer of 1934, a new government register was placed under the cairn.
+This was done by the United States Geological Survey group.
+This last Summer I was working on the German H. Ranch a few miles from Borah Peak.
+Three of us from the German H. (David Fulton, Fred Strasser of Texas and I) and Francis Smith, representing the Al West Ranch at Dickey, decided to climb the mountain.
+We selected Sunday, August 25th as the day for the trial.

 After an early breakfast at the ranch, we drove to the foothills in an auto.
 We arrived at timberline soon after 10 o’clock.
-We found quantities of scattered dead wood just above the timber, and as the Wind was blowing up the mountaisside we decided to build a small signal fire for those at the ranch to see.
+We found quantities of scattered dead wood just above the timber and, as the Wind was blowing up the mountainside, we decided to build a small signal fire for those at the ranch to see.
 We rested for several minutes until the fire died before renewing the battle.
-A few hundred feet above timberline we reached the top of a long horseshoe-shaped ridge, inclining ever upward and eventually leading to the summit.
+A few hundred feet above timberline, we reached the top of a long horseshoe-shaped ridge, inclining ever upward and eventually leading to the summit.

-Far down the ridge to the right or us we saw white dots.
+Far down the ridge to the right of us, we saw white dots.
 Mountain sheep?
 I aimed a revolver high over them and fired.
 They moved.
 Convinced that here was real wild game, we planned to get close enough for a shot at them with a camera.
-We proceeded quietly and soon, when going over the top of a small ridge, we saw close several head of the same creatures.
+We proceeded quietly and soon, when going over the top of a small ridge, we saw (close-up) several head of the same creatures.
 No, not mountain sheep, just domestic sheep.
 We figured that they must be lost members of some band and decided to take them home with us on the return.

-After more Weary minutes that stretched into an hour and then another half we had rounded the bend of our horseshoe ridge and there opened up to the right of us another valley.
-It was higher and narrower and more mountainous than the one we had left early in the morning.
-It was dotted here and there with small glacial lakes.
-And high spots of snow.
-It was the Little Lost river valley.
-It is to the east of Borah peak.
+After more weary minutes that stretched into an hour and then another half, we had rounded the bend of our horseshoe ridge and there opened up (to the right of us) another valley.
+It was higher, narrower and more mountainous than the one we had left early in the morning.
+It was dotted here and there with small glacial lakes and high spots of snow.
+It was the Little Lost River Valley.
+It is to the east of Borah Peak.

 1000 Feet to Go